An acronym may refer to any of the following:

 With American English, acronyms should usually be capitalized.
 When an acronym becomes common or generic, it may be more common to lowercase the acronym.
 For example, "laser," "radar," "scuba," and "sonar" are all generic acronyms that are lowercased today.
 Acronyms like "bit" may be written in all uppercase or lowercase.

 Some style guides (e.g., the Guardian Style Guide) suggest that only the first letter of an acronym be capitalized if the acronym is pronounced as a word.
 For example, "Nasa" is pronounced as Nasa (one word) and not n-a-s-a (pronouncing each letter) and therefore should not be all uppercase.

 Should I capitalize each letter in the full form of an acronym?

-The capitalization of the expanded or full form of an acronym can be tricky as it can all depend on what words are used to make up the acronym.
+The capitalization of the full form of an acronym can be tricky as it depends on what words make up the acronym.
 Generally speaking, the full form of an acronym should be written in all lowercase unless it falls into one of the following categories.

 - Is at the beginning of a sentence.

 - Is a brand, product, or trademark or contains the name of a brand or trademark.

 - A computer association, group, interface, protocol, service, standard, and title often have capitalized words (proper case or title case) in the full form.

 Our computer acronym list contains the proper capitalization of hundreds of computer-related acronyms and abbreviations.